lmc-eu/code-quality-tools/packages/eslint-config-react/README.md

 </details>

-It is also recommended that you lint the whole project folder (ie. `npx eslint .`) instead of just some folders (ie. `npx eslint src test`) and create an _.eslintignore_ file excluding any unwanted lint folders.
+It is also recommended that you lint the whole project folder (that is. `npx eslint .`) instead of just some folders (that is. `npx eslint src test`) and create an _.eslintignore_ file excluding any unwanted lint folders.
 Doing so will allow new directories to be created without worrying about having to update your tools to lint the new directory.